ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - in HHT patients, antithrombotic therapy is not absolutely contraindicated; however, careful monitoring is required [Gaetani, 2020] [Garg, 2014]

-- higher risk is associated with anticoagulant therapy
+- higher risk of bleeding is associated with anticoagulant therapy

 - after a stroke or myocardial infarction, the benefit of antiplatelet therapy is likely to outweigh the risk of bleeding